 Vote-escrow governance is a specific kind of nightmare to audit.
-Locks, epochs, weight decay, delegation, gauge systems — the bugs live in the interaction between time and state, not in individual functions. veRWA's Code4rena 2023-08 contest exposed eight high-severity findings across 749 lines of Solidity.
-We ran our AI engine against the same codebase and caught seven of the eight — in 18.7 minutes.
+Locks, epochs, weight decay, delegation, gauge systems — the bugs live in the interaction between time and state, not in individual functions. veRWA's Code4rena 2023-08 contest surfaced eight HIGH-severity findings across 754 lines of Solidity.
+Our AI engine ran against the same codebase and detected every one.

 The Results